filecoin-project/devgrants/open-grant-proposals/open-proposal-lotus-ui.md

 # Additional Information

 Please note that I will be working on this software regardless of the grant.
-The initial plan is to release it under MIT license, allthough that might change if required for the devgrant.
+The devgrant might make it worth for me to release the software for free.
 I've added this proposal on recommendation of @eshon, hoping to gain more attention and possibly help / feedback.

 I've rushed this document - if you have any questions or notes, please let me know!